Aryhith/vrcWorldOwnerBeacons/README.md

   - Update Timer Length: The time in seconds between each "heavy update".
   - Admin Disable Objects: An array that takes objects in world and disable them, Example: colliders disabled to areas only accessible by admins.
   - Admin Enable Objects: An array that takes objects in world and enables them, Example: buttons that only admins can click on.
-  - Instance Owner is Admin: Can be toggled if you would like a player that hosts the world to also be included as an admin.
+  - (Broken for now) Instance Owner is Admin: Can be toggled if you would like a player that hosts the world to also be included as an admin.
 Note: Instance Owners cannot be removed from admin via your admin list if this is toggled...
   - Green Admin Parent: An empty GameObject that holds all of the instantiated Green Beacon GameObjects when Admins join the world.
   - Green Admin Targets: An empty GameObject that holds all of the target locations for each Green Beacon GameObject.
   - Green Admins To Remove: A list of admins that have left the world and need their Green Beacons (and Targets) destroyed.